-3.3.3 Midtown Residential Area B
+3.3.2 Medium to High Density Midtown Residential Area B

 Located along Levasseur Road and the CN rail line in the northeast and east portion of the Plan Area.
 Area B is approximately 5.4 hectares.
 Some of the units will be adjacent to a linear public park.
-Dwelling units may be clustered around and fronting a common/private green space.
+Dwelling units may be front door-oriented with some-clusteringed around and fronting a common/private green space.
 The mix of housing style anticipated is duplex, semi-detached, apartment, and townhousing.
-Townhousing forms include street-oriented, back-to-back, and stacked.
+Townhousing forms include street-oriented, back-toback, and stacked.
 The estimated building height is five storeys.
-Building placement concerns may be mitigated by articulation of buildings, spacing between buildings, and differentiation of building facades.
-The building massing and form of development in this area must be configured so as to mitigate impacts on the adjacent Heritage Lakes residential neighbourhood.
+Building placement concerns may be mitigated by articulation of buildings, spacing between buildings, and differentiation of building The building massing and form of development in this area must be configured so as to mitigate impacts on the adjacent Heritage Lakes residential neighbourhood.
 The overall density for Midtown Residential Area B is 60 du/nrha.
+Two (2) medium to high density residential parcels are proposed next to the multi-use trail located adjacent to the CN Railway.
+The number of dwelling units proposed is-180 units, which would comprise approximately 23% of dwelling units.
+Expected densities for High Density Residential are approximately 110units per hectare.
+Maximum densities for this land use designation are 141 units per hectare.
+These densities may not be realized due to sanitary servicing constraints.
+Sanitary servicing capacity will be determined at subdivision and/or development permit.

-3.3.4 Midtown Mixed-Use Area C
+3.3.3 Midtown Mixed-Use Commercial & Residential Area C